GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: Experiment

-The CD Dataset focuses on season-varying remote sensing image changes which are specifically designed to challenge CD algorithms by incorporating images acquired during different seasons, which exhibit distinct spectral characteristics.

-As shown in Fig. \ref{fig:CDDFG} $(a)-(b)$ which includes different types of land cover and land use types, such as urban areas, and agricultural fields during various seasons.
-This diversity enables the evaluation of CD algorithms across different spectral characteristics and different scenarios. \ref{fig:CDDFG} $(c)-(i)$ illustrates the predictive capabilities of RSDiff and the compared methods.
+The CDD dataset, with emphasis on seasonal changes in remote sensing images, was specifically designed for CD algorithm development by incorporating images acquired across different seasons.
+Fig.~\ref{fig:CDDFG}(a)-(c) show the pre- and post-change images as well as the ground truth.
+As illustrated in Fig.~\ref{fig:CDDFG}(a)-(c), the CD images include different types of land cover and land use types, such as urban areas, and agricultural fields in different seasons, which enables the evaluation of CD algorithms across different spectral characteristics and scenarios.

-Furthermore, the seasonal changes in vegetation and other land cover types can lead to areas of pseudo-changes in the CD maps as shown in Fig. \ref{fig:CDDFG}.
-This makes it more challenging for algorithms to distinguish between actual changes and those caused by seasonal variability.
-The proposed RSDiff exhibits obvious advantages over its competitors in maintaining the details of the predicted change map and preserving the actual boundaries of changed objects.
+Figs.~\ref{fig:CDDFG}(d)-(i) illustrates the predictive capabilities of all methods under consideration.
+Inspection of Fig.~\ref{fig:CDDFG} shows that the seasonal changes in vegetation and other land cover types can lead to areas of pseudo-changes in the CD maps, which makes it challenging to identify the actual changes from those caused by seasonal variability.
+For instance, AMTNet tends to overestimate change areas, potentially leading to noises, as seen in Fig.~\ref{fig:CDDFG}(h).
+Conversely, DDPM-CD integrates DDPM-based feature extraction into a discriminative framework, offering precise delineation in some cases.
+However, it achieves results with obvious omissions, indicated by Fig.~\ref{fig:CDDFG}(i).
+It is evident in Fig.~\ref{fig:CDDFG}(j) that the proposed GCD-DDPM could better preserve the actual boundaries of changed objects while generating predicted change maps of greater detail.

-Consequently, the change maps generated by RSDiff are closer to the ground truths than those of the other methods.